Integrating Climate Change into the U.S. National Estuarine Research Reserve System

 Assess impacts and vulnerabilities on humans and ecosystems, and reserves’ capacity for adaptation and mitigation.

 The NERR Coastal Training Program is a true adaptation tool.
 One major project of the program is the Preparing for Climate Change workshop piloted in Washington State in 2009.
-This workshop targeted shoreline planners and resource managers, and provided participants with the knowledge and opportunity to assess local needs and vulnerabilities.
-The entire reserve system is working to implement this type of workshop (see associated case study).
+This workshop targeted shoreline planners and resource managers, and provided participants with the knowledge and opportunity to assess local needs and vulnerabilities, and has been replicated in other reserves.
+Another example is the Alaska Fisheries Resilience Index, a self-assessment tool developed by the Kachemak Bay NERR, Alaska Sea Grant, and the Alaska Marine Conservation Council.
+The Index allows users to assess the preparedness and recovery potential of business operations and was beta tested during a workshop with reserve stakeholders.

 Provide education and training to prepare for climate change.